ArthurPMachado/gym-style-app/README.md

 ## A Node app to bind users to gyms and validate their check-ins

-The ideia behind the project is to connect users to close gyms in their proximity, with a similar approach to what apps like GymPass does, which get closer gyms and register their check-in.
+The idea behind the project is to connect users to close gyms in their proximity, with a similar approach to what apps like GymPass does, which get closer gyms and register their check-in.